-Winter is around the corner and the people of South Africa is concerned about what will happen with our electricity supply.
-We’ve already had our fair share of load shedding earlier this year without too much pressure on the grid, who knows what will happen during winter months.
+As South Africans, we are concerned about our electricity supply.
+We have already had our fair share of load shedding this year (on top of a COVID-19 pandemic) and with more pressure on the grid in the form of air conditioners, who knows what will happen during the summer months.

 One way to avoid the discomfort and frustration that goes along with load shedding is to find an alternative energy source such as solar power.
 Solar power offers significant benefits whichever way you use it – solar geysers or PV systems.

-If you haven’t converted to solar yet, you probably have some questions like: “Do solar water heaters work in the winter or on cloudy days?”
+If you haven’t converted to solar yet, you probably have some questions like: “Do solar water heaters work on cloudy days?”
 And, you are right to be concerned because solar energy does require an investment on your part.
-But, we’re here to tell you that you will have plenty of hot water, even during the winter months.
+But we are here to tell you that you will have plenty of hot water throughout the year.